 How Do I Sell My Sports Collectibles?

 There are several ways to sell your sports memorabilia, both online and in-person.
-There are many online auction houses available to list and sell your items; the most popular is Heritage Auctions.
+There are many online auction houses available to list and sell your items; one of the most popular is Heritage Auctions.

 There are also local places to sell your collectibles, including sports card shops and consignment stores.
 These places may not give you the best value, however, as they are in the business of finding deals and selling your items for profit.